Despite how massive LA is, an in-depth highlight of the best parts can be easily mapped out. Check out these places to make the most of your trip.

 The Water World Stunt Show, based on the hit movie, is a must-see, as is the Special Effects Stage, where you can learn about the tricks and techniques used in Hollywood movies.
 This is where you see the viral online video of the airplane crashing into water though flames.
 It’s a really fun experience, but make sure you sit in the right spot because it can get hot and wet!

-End your day with The Wizarding World of Harry Potter, a must-see for any fan of the magical series.
+The Wizarding World of Harry Potter is a must-see for any fan of the magical series.
 It will take you a bit to get through Hogwarts Castle, Ollivanders Wand Shop, and take down a cold Butterbeer at the Three Broomsticks.
 Just like in universal Orlando, here you can ride the Harry potter and the Forbidden Journey, an immersive 3D rollercoaster that lets you feel the thrills of flying around Hogwarts on a broomstick.

 Nearby Restaurant Recommendations